SuperDARN/DDWG/appendices/appendix_c.md

 as update the `all_failed.txt` file located in the `sddata/config/` directory.
 1. Email Kevin with files that failed any test.

-It is scheduled via cron at the following times, for both files from VT and *sdcopy*, another time for files from BAS.
+It is scheduled via cron at the following times, once for both files from VT and *sdcopy*, and another time for files from BAS.
 ```
 39 */2 * * * python -u /home/dataman/globus_mirror_scripts/gatekeeper_globus.py  /local_data/local_data/holding/globus/ "~/chroot/sddata" >> /home/dataman/logs/globus/`date +\%Y\%m\%d.\%H\%M`_globus_gatekeeper.log 2>&1